Atlantic tripletail

-The Atlantic tripletail (Lobotes surinamensis), also known as the black grunt, black perch, buoy fish, buoyfish, brown triple tail, brown tripletail, conchy leaf, dusky triple-tail, dusky tripletail, flasher, sleepfish, triple tail, triple-tail, tripletail, or tripple tail is a species of marine ray-finned fish belonging to the family Lobotidae.
+The Atlantic tripletail (Lobotes surinamensis), also known as the black grunt, black perch, buoy fish, buoyfish, brown triple tail, brown tripletail, conchy leaf, dusky triple-tail, dusky tripletail, flasher, sleepfish, triple tail, triple-tail, tripletail, or tripple tail, is a species of marine, ray-finned fish belonging to the family Lobotidae.

-This fish is found in tropical and subtropical waters around the world except for the Eastern Pacific Ocean, where its sister species, the Pacific tripletail (Lobotes pacifica) is found.
+This fish is found in tropical and subtropical waters around the world except for the Eastern Pacific Ocean, where its sister species, the Pacific tripletail (L. pacifica) is found.

 Taxonomy

-The Atlantic tripletail was first formally described in 1790 as Holocentrus surinamensis by the German physician and naturalist Marcus Elieser Bloch with its type locality given as the Caribbean Sea off Suriname.
-In 1830 Georges Cuvier proposed the new genus Lobotes with Holocentrus surinamensis its type species by monotypy.
+The Atlantic tripletail was first formally described in 1790 as Holocentrus surinamensis by German physician and naturalist Marcus Elieser Bloch, with its type locality given as the Caribbean Sea off Suriname.
+In 1830 Georges Cuvier proposed the new genus Lobotes with Holocentrus surinamensis as its type species by monotypy.
 Some authorities treat Lobotes as a monospecific genus with the Pacific tripletail (L. pacifica) being regarded as a synonym of a single pantropical L. surinamensis.
 Lobotes is one of two genera in the family Lobotidae which the 5th edition of Fishes of the World classifies in the order Spariformes, although has also been classified in the order Acanthuriformes by Eschmeyer's Catalog of Fishes (2025).

 Description

-The Atlantic tripletail has an oval- to rhomboid-shaped, compressed body with a slightly concave forehead and an upper jaw which can be protruded a short distance.
-There is an outer row of small, densely set canine-like teeth in each jaw and an inner band of smaller teeth but no teeth on the roof of the mouth.
+The Atlantic tripletail has an oval- to rhomboid-shaped, compressed body with a slightly concave forehead and an upper jaw, which can be protruded a short distance.
+An outer row of small, densely set canine-like teeth is in each jaw, with an inner band of smaller teeth, but no teeth on the roof of the mouth.
 The preoperculum is serrated, the serrations shrinking and multiplying as the fish ages, and the operculum has two flat, hidden spines.
-The continuous dorsal fin is supported by 12 robust spines and 15 or 16 soft rays while the anal fin contains 3 spines and 11 soft rays.
-The soft rayed portions of the dorsal and anal fins are high and rounded and extend beyond the caudal peduncle to create the impression of three symmetrical caudal fins.
+The continuous dorsal fin is supported by 12 robust spines and 15 or 16 soft rays, while the anal fin contains three spines and 11 soft rays.
+The soft-rayed portions of the dorsal and anal fins are high and rounded and extend beyond the caudal peduncle to create the impression of three symmetrical caudal fins.
 The caudal fin itself is rounded.
 Adults are dark brown or greenish yellow on the upper body and head and greyish silver on the lower body.
 The pectoral fins are pale yellow with the other fins being a darker colour than the body.
 The caudal fin has a yellow margin.
 This species has a maximum published total length of 110 cm and a weight of 19.2 kg, with 80 cm being typical.
-Juveniles have a mottled body with a mix of yellow, brown and black.
+Juveniles have a mottled body with a mix of yellow, brown, and black.